mattreecebentley/Windows-10-11-Simplifier/readme.md

 * -installgpedit - installs group policy editor on all versions of windows (can take a while on slower machines)
 * -uninstallonedrive - uninstalls Onedrive
 * -restoreuserfolders - will only be used if -uninstallonedrive is specified.
 When Onedrive is uninstalled, revert the user folder locations (eg. Documents) to their default locations (eg. c:\users\Owner\Documents) and move all files from the Onedrive subfolders (eg. c:\users\Owner\Onedrive\Documents) to the default locations.
 Moves files stored directly within the Onedrive folder itself (eg. c:\users\Owner\Onedrive\*.*) to a subfolder under Documents called 'onedrive'.
+* -oldrightclick - removes the simplified version of the right-click menu in Windows 11, replaces it with the Windows 10-style menu ie. what you get in windows 11 if you click on 'more options'

 Current bugs: